varnishcache/varnish-devicedetect/README.rst

 Your backends needs to be able to do produce different content based on what type of device this is.
 This can be signalled to the backend through the URL, with an extra HTTP header or with a cookie.
-See the INSTALL.rst files for examples.
+See the INSTALL.rst file for examples.

 Use cases
 ---------